sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 kubectl port-forward svc/sourcegraph-frontend 3080:30080
 ```

-You can access Sourcegraph in your browser at http://localhost:3080 🎉 If [`ingress-controller`](./configure.md#ingress-controller-recommended) is already configured in your cluster, you can also access your Sourcegraph instance through ingress.
+You can access Sourcegraph in your browser at http://localhost:3080 🎉 You can also access your Sourcegraph instance through ingress if an [`ingress-controller`](kustomize/configure.md#ingress-controller) is available in your cluster.

 #### Preview resources